danimtk/blog/_posts/2019-08-07-Online-Machine-Learning-with-Tensorflow.js.md

 In this example (GIF 1) I decided to train and visualize a simple regression model using the ["Swedish Committee on Analysis of Risk Premium in Motor Insurance" dataset](https://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/slr/frames/frame.html).
 The training process takes place in real-time online once you open the webpage.

 ![](https://cdn-images-1.medium.com/max/1200/1*EH68AxMDi6mWVAP_vXC6_A.gif)

-GIF 1: Training and Visualizing online a Regression Model
+<span class="figcaption_hack"> GIF 1: Training and Visualizing online a Regression Model </span>

 2. **Classification Models**

 In this example (GIF 2) I instead decided to train a classification model using the ["Wine Data Set".](https://www.kaggle.com/sgus1318/winedata) Also in this case, the training process takes place in real-time online.
 Additionally, a summary of the used Neural Network layers characteristics and a Classification Matrix are provided.

 ![](https://cdn-images-1.medium.com/max/1200/1*YRUjgDjjiI26Wq1nfNSrvg.gif)

-GIF 2: Training and Visualizing online a Classification Model
+<span class="figcaption_hack"> GIF 2: Training and Visualizing online a Classification Model

 3. **Pre-trained Models**

 Lastly, in this example (GIF 3), I decided to use a Pre-Trained model.
 I first trained this model in Python using the ["Pima Indians Diabetes Database"](https://www.kaggle.com/uciml/pima-indians-diabetes-database), saved it as a JSON file and finally deployed it online ready to make predictions.

 ![](https://cdn-images-1.medium.com/max/1200/1*k2u3TaJtx6VRj3ZRU6c5uQ.gif)

-GIF 3: Making Predictions and Visualizing online using a Pre-Trained Model
+<span class="figcaption_hack"> GIF 3: Making Predictions and Visualizing online using a Pre-Trained Model </span>

 All these 3 examples are available on my [personal website](https://pierpaolo28.github.io/Projects/tensorflow.js/tensorjs.html), in case you are interested in testing them out.